Anonymous said: Does it matter how Alaska died?

 (That’s amazing if true.)

-Anonymous asked: What nationality is Colonel and his mother?
+Anonymous said: What nationality is Colonel and his mother?
 There appear to be many clichés implying he maybe american american?

 (I do not know what American American is, so I feel particularly unqualified to answer this question.
 But even if I did know what it was, still: BBTTR.)